opengauss-mirror/docs/content/en/docs/Developerguide/statement_history-25.md

 </tr>
 </tbody>
 </table>

-## Query Record-related Feature
+## Related Feature

-This feature corresponding to the system table `statement_history`.
-Its main purpose is to record the SQL generated during the database running and its running information, to ensure that the SQL information can still be queried even if the database is restarted.
+This feature corresponding to the system catalog `statement_history`.
+Its main purpose is to record SQL statements and running information generated during the database running, to ensure that the SQL information can still be queried even if the database is restarted.

 General usage syntax: